 Two things to consider:

-You aren't going to be continually running the car air compressor as you fill up all the tires that need air.
+Therefore, you aren't going to be continually running the car air compressor as you fill up all the tires that need air.
 You will be 'pausing' as you check the pressure and move the air chuck from one tire valve to another.

 These air compressors achieve a long duty cycle by having a lower output (CFM - see below) than their counterparts with a lower duty cycle.

-The lower output means the air compressor pump isn't working as hard, thus not generating as much heat.
+The lower output means the air compressor pump isn't working as hard, thus not generating much heat.

 Temperatures higher than this may cause the compressors duty cycle to be lowered as the unit may take longer to cool off (and heat up quicker in the higher outside temps).